Supporting the Airbus production system

 The company’s manufacture, production and sub-assembly of parts are distributed across 15 sites in Europe, with jetliner final assembly lines in Toulouse, France; Hamburg, Germany; and Tianjin, China.
-This internal industrial system has been expanded to include a regional design office in North America, a joint venture engineering centre in Russia and further engineering centres in the People’s Republic of China and India.
+This internal industrial system has been expanded to include a regional design office in North America, a joint venture engineering centre in Russia and further engineering centres in China and India.

 To support its internal supply chain, Airbus developed the A300-600ST Super Transporter – also known as the Beluga – to carry complete aircraft sections from various production sites across Europe to their appropriate final assembly lines in France, Germany, Spain and China.

 As a highly modified version of the A300-600 jetliner, the Beluga has one of the widest fuselage cross-sections of any aircraft – civil or military – while its 1,400-sq. metre main deck’s cargo volume is greater than many of the world’s leading airlifters.
 A semi-automated main deck cargo loading system ensures easy and efficient handling of aircraft components, controlled by the trained crews of Airbus Transport International – which operates the five-aircraft Beluga fleet.